 - Leave ties loose enough to allow the grommet to pivot on the ties.
 (FIGURE A)

-- Do not use "elastomeric" paint.
+- If painting fences, do not use "elastomeric" paint.
 An exterior vinyl acrylic latex paint is recommended.

 - Using nails or screws alone instead of the grommets to support the fence will possibly cause tears in the material.
-Sandwiching the material between two surfaces can help to overcome such tearing.
+Sandwiching the material between two surfaces can help to resolve this.